-- 1. Does this seem worthwhile?
+- Does this seem worthwhile?

-- 2. Is this the right time?
+- Is this the right time?

-- 3. Does this match our other efforts/needs?
+- Does this match our other efforts/needs?

-- 4. Are you the right person?
+- Are you the right person?

-- 5. Is it applicable in the current socio- economic environment?
+- Is it applicable in the current socio-economic environment?

-5. Time-based (or time bound)
+Time-based (or time-bound)

-The fifth criterion stresses the importance of setting goals within a time-frame, giving them a target date.
-A commitment to a deadline helps a team focus their efforts on completion of the goal on or before the due date.
+This criterion stresses the importance of setting goals within a timeframe, giving them a target date.
+A commitment to a deadline helps a team focus efforts on completion of the goal on or before the due date.

-A time-based goal will usually answer the question
+A time-based goal will usually answer the questions: